caverace/Construction-Calculator/README.md

 # Construction Calculator

-A web solution for calculating prices and measuring in hands on jobs.
+A tool for simplifying measurement and pricing workflows in hands on jobs.

+Vite + React